 - The dispute can be negotiated, mediated, arbitrated, or litigated.

 If you purchase without due diligence being performed, you may not be aware of debts attached to the property.
 Do not expect the seller to necessarily disclose their debts.
 Upon transfer of title, these debts will be transferred to you whether you are aware of them or not.
 Our lawyers will check for potential debts, among many other things, during our due diligence process.

-How Do I Get The Property Inspected To Make Sure It Is Safe?
+How Do I Get a Real Estate Inspection To Make Sure It Is Safe And Well Built?

 Real estate Inspection as a step before purchasing is not common in Georgia and there is no code of practice or accredited body governing real estate inspection.
 You can contract an independent expert who will accompany you and inspect the property.
 Depending on what you want to inspect, you will need an expert in architectural, construction, or electrical engineering.

 ExpatHub now offers a real estate inspection service via our preferred provider who is a Doctor of civil engineering.
 We’ll provide a comprehensive report on every aspect of the real estate you wish to purchase so you can make an informed decision on moving forward.

 What Legal Differences Are There From Buying Finished Property And Off-plan Property?

 When you buy a finished property, you conclude a real estate purchase agreement, and you are registered as the owner of the property.
 When you buy an off-plan property, you conclude a pre-purchase agreement, since it is not possible to conclude a real estate purchase agreement on a property that does not yet exist.